Strategies for Defining the Right UX Balance of Delight and Efficiency

 Introduction

 A common division in UX teams is the balance between delight and usability.
+Striking the right balance requires understanding peoples' top-of-mind needs, matched to the businesses purpose; while crafting a strategy to support it.

 Some advocate for minimal interfaces, while others push for animations and transitions that add "surprise and delight."
-Striking the right balance requires understanding the app's purpose and crafting a strategy to support it.

 In 2024, User Experience (UX) has expanded far beyond screen interactions.
 It now encompasses high-fidelity designs, market research, product ownership, and even business analysis.
-However, amidst this broadening of scope, the core mandate of UX—to meet the user's needs—often gets lost.
+However, amidst this broadening of scope, the core mandate of UX to meet the user's needs often gets lost.

 For instance, a banking app may prioritize simplicity, offering features like biometric login and seamless fund transfers.
 On the other hand, a home automation app may benefit from voice shortcuts and detailed animations to showcase its automations in action.
 But invert those interactions, and the apps would feel awkward at best.